anebz/cloud/Accreditations/aws_developer_associate.md

 ### IAM

-Types of policies
+With policies, all requests are denied by default.
+An explicit allow overrides a default deny.
+An explicit deny overrides an explicit allow.
+Types of policies:

 - Managed policy: default, AWS-managed.
 It can be assigned to multiple users, groups or roles and it is available for use by any AWS account.
 You can't change the default permissions defined in the policy
 - Customer managed policy.
 It can be assigned to multiple users, groups or roles in your account
 - Inline policy: managed by the customer and embedded in a single user, group or role. useful if you want to maintain a strict one-to-one relationship between a policy and the identity that it's applied to.
 The policy will be deleted if you delete the user, group or role it is associated with

+By setting up cross-account access, you can delegate access to resources that are in different AWS accounts, and you don't need to create individual IAM users in each account.

+Users need to have IAM activated if they want access to Billing and Cost management console.

+With IAM variables, you can use policy variables and create a single policy that applies to multiple users.
+You can make a policy that gives each user in the group full programmatic access to a user-specific object (their own "home directory") in S3.

+> Cognito

 Web identity federation (WIF) allows users to authenticate with a WI provider (WIP): Google, Facebook, Amazon.
 The user authenticates first with the Web ID provider and receives an authentication token, which is exchanged for a temp AWS credentials allowing them to assume an IAM role.

-Cognito uses user pools to manage user sign-up and sign-in directly, or via WIPs.
+* Cognito **user pools**: manage user directories, user sign-up and sign-in directly, or via WIPs.
 It acts as an identity broker, handling all interaction with WIPs and uses push sync with SNS to push updates and sync user data across devices.

-With Cognito identity pools you can create unique identities for your users and authenticate them with identity providers.
-With an identity, you can obtain temporary, limited-privilege AWS credentials to access other AWS services.
+* Cognito **identity pools** allow temporary, privilege-limited access for users. unique identities for your users and authenticate them with identity providers
+* Cognito **Sync** allows cross device data sync without requiring your own backend.

 STS AssumeRoleWithWebIdentity is part of the security token service, it allows users who have authenticated with a web identity provider to access AWS resources.
 If successful, STS returns temporary credentials.
 AssumedRoleUser ARN and assumedRoleID are used to programatically reference the temporary credentials, not an IAM role or user.

-By setting up cross-account access, you can delegate access to resources that are in different AWS accounts, and you don't need to create individual IAM users in each account.

 ### Encryption

-KMS, key management service. useful for sensitive information.
+* KMS, key management service. useful for sensitive information.
 KMS encryption keys are regional.

-CMK, customer master key, can encrypt/decrypt the data key, and this data key is used to encrypt/decrypt your data.
+* CMK, customer master key, can encrypt/decrypt the data key, and this data key is used to encrypt/decrypt your data.
 This is called envelope encryption, and the reason to use it is that this way only the data key goes over the network, not the data.

-To request server-side encryption using the object creation REST APIs, provide the x-amz-server-side-encryption request header.
+* To request server-side encryption using the object creation REST APIs, provide the x-amz-server-side-encryption request header.

-## PaaS

-### Elastic beanstalk
+## PaaS: Elastic beanstalk

 Deploy and scale web apps.
 Beanstalk takes care of provisioninig load balancers, security groups, launching EC2 instances, autoscaling groups, creating S3 buckets and dbs.
 It integrates with CloudWatch and CloudTrail and includes its own health dashboard.

 For deployment updates, it deploys to all hosts concurrently, in batches, and deploys the new version to a fresh group of instances before deleting the old instances.
 Deployments are immutable, the new versions use another instances, they don't touch the ones until now.

 Traffic splitting / canary testing: installs the new version on a new set of instances like an immutable deployment.
 Forwards a percentage of incoming client traffic to the new app version for a specified evaluation period.
 If the new instances are healthy, all traffic is sent to the new version.
-If you need to roll back, this requires a further rolling update.
+Rollback requires another rolling update.

 You can deploy RDS inside the elastic beanstalk env or outside